 Fines

-For example, if someone was on the wrong side of a highway because they were under the influence of alcohol, they would face much higher penalties on top of the wrong side violation.
+For example, if someone were on the wrong side of a divided highway because they were under the influence of alcohol, they would face much higher penalties than the wrong-side violation.

 Points on Driving Record